Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Experiments and Results

 \subsection{Results}

-We demonstrate the results of each strategy for all languages, considering each combination of language, strategy, and $\lvert D^{Syn}_{train} \rvert$, resulting in $35$ sets of results.
+We demonstrate the results of each strategy for all languages, considering each combination of language, subset selection strategy, and $\lvert D^{Syn}_{train} \rvert$, thus obtaining $35$ sets of results.
 For each setting, we report the performance achieved over 6 different random initializations, along with their respective standard deviations.
+For brevity, we show the results for $\lvert \Dsyntrainsmall\rvert\in\{128,512,2048\}$; we include the expanded set of results (including $\{256,1024\}$) in \Appendix{app:expanded}.

-\textbf{Overall effect of data augmentation.} At a high level, we find that data augmentation brings substantial benefits for compositional generalization compared to models trained solely on the gold-standard training data $\Dtrain$.
-Without data augmentation, the model for every language achieves only single-digit accuracy, while their augmented counterparts perform significantly better.
+\textbf{\textsc{StemCorrupt} improves compositional generalization.} At a high level, we find that data augmentation brings substantial benefits for compositional generalization compared to models trained solely on the gold-standard training data $\Dtrain$.
+Without \textsc{\augname}, the initial model $\mathcal{M}$ for every language achieves only single-digit accuracy, while their augmented counterparts perform significantly better.
 For instance, the best models for Georgian and Spanish achieve over 50\% accuracy.
 These findings agree with those of \citet{liu_can_2022} who found that unaugmented Transformer models fail to generalize inflection patterns.

 We also find that performance tends to increase as we add more synthetic data; the best models for every language are on the higher end of the $\lvert \Dsyntrainsmall \rvert$ sizes.
-This finding suggests that a substantial number of augmented examples are required for the model to be biased towards learning the simplified and more generalizable concatenative morphological pattern that we describe in \Sectref{sec:theory}.
+This finding agrees with our theoretical results that the dependence between the stem ($\ystem$) and that of the inflectional affix ($\yaffix$) is weakened as we add more samples from \textsc{\augname} (\Sectref{sec:theory}; Proposition 1).